 Stanford University is a great decision for individuals interested in an Electrical Engineering major.
-Stanford University offers graduate degrees in ee for those interested in an advanced degree.
+Students who complete this degree state that they receive average early career income of $76,147 and mid-career income of $119,212.
 Based in Stanford, California, Stanford offers a dependable, suburban atmosphere for young people.

 Carnegie Mellon University is a great decision for individuals interested in an Electrical Engineering major.
 Students from the electrical engineering major at Carnegie Mellon University get 27.5% more than the standard college grad with the same degree.
 Based in Pittsburgh, Pennsylvania, this institution is a very good option for students who enjoy the thrill of a significant city.